emmajanedrews/base-template/_posts/2017-10-04-do-you-think-all-real-estate-agents-are-the-same.md

 {% include youtube.html %}

-Today, I’ve got a question to pose to you: Do you think all real estate agents are the same?
+Today, I’ve got a question for you: Do you think real estate agents are basically the same?

-Many people tend to believe this is the case, and, unfortunately, they’re usually right. **There are a lot of real estate agents out there who simply don’t stand out from one another.**

-At Wicker Homes Group, we want to make sure that this doesn’t apply to us.
-In fact, we think it’s unacceptable.
+I think many people would say, “yes.”
+And unfortunately, they are often right.

+At the Wicker Homes Group, we think that’s unacceptable. **We are on a mission to raise the bar in our industry.** We want to bring a new level of professionalism, service and integrity to real estate.

-We’ve been helping clients buy and sell homes for 30 years.
-In that time, we’ve developed a 19-point system that delivers proven results. &nbsp;<br><br>**To help our clients better understand this system and what it achieves, we’ve actually launched a new website:** [www.SellWithWHG.com.](http://www.sellwithwhg.com/)
+With 30 years of experience helping clients buy and sell homes, we’ve developed a 19-point system that delivers proven results for our sellers. &nbsp;<br><br>**To help our clients and friends better understand this system and the difference it makes, we’ve launched a new website: [www.SellWithWHG.com](http://www.sellwithwhg.com/).** It’s a one-stop shop for anyone thinking of selling their home.

 {% include pullquote.html %}

-There, you’ll not only find our 19-point selling system, but also samples of our marketing and professional photography.
-We believe in using high-quality service and marketing to help you get top dollar for your home.
+There, you’ll find our 19-point selling system, along with samples of our marketing and professional photography.
+Our goal is to drive as many potential buyers to see your home as possible.
+It’s all about making sure you get top dollar for your home.

-Additionally, you can find an area map showing the places within Northern Virginia we most frequently serve.

-But it isn’t just my team and I who believe we do a great job—to see what our clients are saying, **you can also find Zillow reviews from our clients on the website**, as well.
+On our seller portfolio site you will also see a map of our past sales, bios of seller team members, our awards, mission, vision and values, access to Debbie’s List and our video blog.

+We’ve also included **a page with our Zillow reviews so you can see what our clients have said about us.**

+Check out the new site and let us know what you think!

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.